yusufklncc/Lenovo-Thinkpad-E570-Hackintosh/README.md

 Type | Info | Status
 :---------|:---------|:----------
-SMBIOS Settings  | With [GenSMBIOS] you should definitely set your SMBIOS MBP14,1 and ROM value for iCloud and Apple services.
+SMBIOS Settings  | After installation you should set your SMBIOS MBP14,1 with [GenSMBIOS] and ROM value for iCloud and Apple services.
 ROM value is your ethernet MAC address. |  ⚠️
 Rename config    |  If you have QCA rename qualcomm config. "config.plist". | ⚠️

 ## Kext Used